 Further information – alcohol dependency

 Contact Drinkline’s free, confidential phone service on 0800 917 8282 for advice and information to help you reduce your drinking.

 See www.alcoholconcern.org.uk for information and advice about alcohol.

-Feel free to contact us to ask about psychological therapies available at First Psychology Dundee that may help with alcoholism and related issues.
+Feel free to contact us to ask about psychological therapies available at First Psychology Dundee that may help with alcohol related issues.